Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

     1. Type a key description (for instance `app secret`).
     1. Select one of the available key durations (**6 months**, **12 months** or **Custom**) as per your security posture.
     1. The generated key value will be displayed when you select the **Add** button.
 Copy and save the generated value for use in later steps.
     1. You'll need this key later in your code's configuration files.
-This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Azure portal before navigating to any other screen or blade.
+This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Microsoft admin center before navigating to any other screen or blade.
     > :bulb: For enhanced security, instead of using client secrets, consider [using certificates](https://github.com/AzureAD/microsoft-identity-web/wiki/Certificates) and [Azure KeyVault](https://azure.microsoft.com/services/key-vault/#product-overview).
 1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can publish the permission as an API for which client applications can obtain [access tokens](https://aka.ms/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
 To declare an resource URI(Application ID URI), follow the following steps:
     1. Select **Set** next to the **Application ID URI** to generate a URI that is unique for this app.